gwu-libraries/sfm-ui/docs/collections.rst

 Only one filter or :ref:`Twitter sample` can be run at a time per credential.

 SFM captures the filter stream in 30 minute chunks and then momentarily stops.
-Between rate limiting and this momentary stop, you should never assume that you are getting every tweet.
+Between rate limiting and these momentary stops, you should never assume that you are getting every tweet.

-There is only one seed in a filter collection, and is either turned on or off.
+There is only one seed in a filter collection.
+Twitter filter collection are either turned on or off (there is no schedule).

 See the :ref:`Collecting web resources` guidance below for deciding whether to collection media or web resources.